Beating Alcohol Addiction: Marvin the "Mental Health Warrior" Cat’s Emotion-First Plan

 Lesson 2: I Faced My Mental Health Disorders

 “Anxiety was one of my biggest triggers,” I began.
 “It wasn’t just uncomfortable — it was paralyzing.
-And drinking made it disappear for a little while, which felt like magic… until it came back louder, meaner and twice as heavy.”
+Drinking made it disappear for a little while, which felt like magic… until it came back louder, meaner and twice as heavy.”

-“Trust me,” I said, “I lived there for decades.
-Bipolar mood swings, PTSD flares, anxiety spikes — they all sent me running for the bottle.”
+“Trust me,” I said.
+“I lived there for decades.
+Bipolar mood swings, PTSD flares and anxiety spikes all sent me running for the bottle.”

 Marvin’s Takeaway: